-Licensure Endorsement in Low Incidence Disabilities at KU
+Low Incidence Disabilities Graduate Certificate at KU

 Program Overview

-The Graduate Certificate in Low Incidence Disabilities Endorsement (KS)* at the University of Kansas is an on-campus graduate certificate designed for educators of students with extensive and pervasive support needs through an inclusive education that seeks and builds upon student strengths, preferences, values, and beliefs.
+The Graduate Certificate in Low Incidence Disabilities* at the University of Kansas is an on-campus graduate certificate designed for educators of students with extensive and pervasive support needs through an inclusive education that seeks and builds upon student strengths, preferences, values, and beliefs.
 These students have historically been designated as having significant cognitive disability or multiple disabilities, including students with autism with concurrent cognitive, sensory and physical support needs.
 KU graduates can apply for licensure endorsement from the state of Kansas.
 Graduates of the program will be able to use knowledge and skills in low incidence disabilities to meet the educational needs of students with extensive and pervasive support needs in an inclusive, strengths-based approach.

 Career Outcomes with a Licensure Endorsement in Low Incidence Disabilities